Building Background Knowledge with MLs

 Colorin Colorodo has an article titled How to Connect ELLs’ Background Knowledge to Content that gives additional tips.

-Whole Phonics are decodable books that use the same group of characters throughout the series.
+Whole Phonics are decodable books that use the same group of diverse characters throughout the series.
+This allows students to become familiar with the personalities of each character and use prior knowledge as they are reading.

 Geodes are a collection of decodable books that go along with the Fundations phonics program.
 There are multiple books on each topic to help students practice reading skills and build content knowledge.